dialogflow/dialogflow-android-client/README.md

 9. In the **onResult** method of the AIListener interface, check the response for errors using the **AIResponse.isError** method.
 10. If there are no errors, you can get the result using the **AIResponse.getResult** method.
 From there, you can obtain the action and parameters.

+## Using your own speech recognition

+This section assumes that you have performed your own speech recognition and that you have text that you want to process as natural language.
+Once you've added the SDK library, follow these steps:

+1. Add this permission into the AndroidManifest:
+    * **android.permission.INTERNET**

+2. Create an instance of **AIConfiguration**, specifying the access token, locale, and recognition engine.
+You can specify any recognition engine, since that value will not be used.
+3. Create an **AIDataService** instance using the configuration object.
+4. Create the empty **AIRequest** instance.
+Set the request text using the method **setQuery**.
+5. Send the request to the API.AI service using the method **aiDataService.request(aiRequest)**.
+6. Process the response.

+The following example code sends a query with the text "Hello":

+    final AIConfiguration config = new AIConfiguration(ACCESS_TOKEN, SUBSCRIPTION_KEY,
+        Locale.US.toString(), AIConfiguration.RecognitionEngine.Google);
+    final AIDataService aiDataService = new AIDataService(config);

+    final AIRequest aiRequest = new AIRequest();
+    aiRequest.setQuery("Hello");

+    try {
+        final AIResponse aiResponse = aiDataService.request(aiRequest);
+        // process response object here...

+    } catch (final AIServiceException e) {
+        e.printStackTrace();
+    }

 ## Tutorial

+This section contains a detailed tutorial that starts with the downloaded project and creates a new module with a new sample app.

 ### Set up your environment